etalab/transpo-rt/README.md

 ##### /siri/2.0/stop-monitoring.json

-The API follow the [Siri-lite specification](http://www.chouette.mobi/irys/wp-content/uploads/20151023-Siri-Lite-Sp%C3%A9cification-Interfaces-V1.4.pdf) (documentation in french).
+The API follows the [Siri-lite specification](http://www.chouette.mobi/irys/wp-content/uploads/20151023-Siri-Lite-Sp%C3%A9cification-Interfaces-V1.4.pdf) (documentation in french).

 A formal description of the supported parameters and of the response can be seen in the [OpenAPI endpoint](https://tr.transport.data.gouv.fr/spec/).